AetherialMist/JavaLearning/lesson-002/lesson-002.md

 ## Next Steps

 This was a lot of information to take in at once.
 I encourage you to re-read through this lesson a few times, as we are going to be expanding on this knowledge in all future lessons.
-Programming builds on top of itself, what you learn on day 1, will be used every single day after that, and the same goes for day 2, day 3, day 4, ... day when you stop programming (hopefully you never give up!).
+Programming builds on top of itself.
+What you learn on day 1, will be used every single day after that, and the same goes for day 2, day 3, day 4, ... day when you stop programming (hopefully you never give up!).